Methadone Clinic Springfield, OH

 Mckinley Hall Inc Mens Residential Program

-Mckinley Hall Inc Mens Residential Program is a methadone treatment facility in Springfield, Ohio.
-It is located in Clark County at 2624 Lexington Avenue, 45505 zip.
-Mckinley Hall Inc Mens Residential Program provides outpatient detoxification, intensive outpatient treatment and short-term residential treatment.
-Mckinley Hall Inc Mens Residential Program provides relapse prevention from naltrexone, buprenorphine maintenance and naltrexone administration.
-Other than methadone treatment, Mckinley Hall Inc Mens Residential Program offers substance use education, marital/couples counseling and health education services.
-Mckinley Hall Inc Mens Residential Program provides medication assisted treatment to men and women.
+Mckinley Hall Inc Mens Residential Program is a methadone addiction treatment center in Springfield, Ohio.
+It is situated in Clark County at 2624 Lexington Avenue, 45505 zip.
+Mckinley Hall Inc Mens Residential Program provides regular outpatient treatment, full residential treatment and intensive outpatient treatment.
+Mckinley Hall Inc Mens Residential Program provides suboxone prescription, buprenorphine detox and buprenorphine maintenance.
+Other than methadone treatment, Mckinley Hall Inc Mens Residential Program offers family counseling, individual counseling and group counseling.
+Mckinley Hall Inc Mens Residential Program provides medication-assisted treatment to women and men.

 Mckinley Hall Inc

 Mckinley Hall Inc is a methadone clinic in Springfield, OH.
-It is located in Clark County at 2624 Lexington Avenue, 45505 zip.
-Mckinley Hall Inc provides short-term residential treatment, intensive outpatient treatment and outpatient detoxification.
-Mckinley Hall Inc provides suboxone prescription, buprenorphine maintenance and buprenorphine detox.
-Other than methadone treatment, Mckinley Hall Inc offers marital/couples counseling, family counseling and hepatitis education, counseling and support.
-Mckinley Hall Inc provides medication-assisted treatment to men and women.
+It is situated in Clark County at 2624 Lexington Avenue, 45505 zip.
+Mckinley Hall Inc provides outpatient detoxification, regular outpatient treatment and short-term residential treatment.
+Mckinley Hall Inc provides suboxone prescription, buprenorphine detox and buprenorphine maintenance.
+Other than methadone treatment, Mckinley Hall Inc offers marital/couples counseling, HIV and AIDS education, support and counseling and employment counseling or training.
+Mckinley Hall Inc provides medication assisted treatment to men and women.

 Mental Health Services For Clark County Inc Youth And Family Recovery

 Mental Health Services For Clark County Inc Youth And Family Recovery is a methadone clinic in Springfield, Ohio.
-It is located in Clark County at 1835 Miracle Mile, 45503 zip.
-Mental Health Services For Clark County Inc Youth And Family Recovery provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Mental Health Services For Clark County Inc Youth And Family Recovery offers substance use education, individual counseling and group counseling.
+It is situated in Clark County at 1835 Miracle Mile, 45503 zip.
+Mental Health Services For Clark County Inc Youth And Family Recovery provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
+Other than methadone treatment, Mental Health Services For Clark County Inc Youth And Family Recovery offers family counseling, individual counseling and substance use education.
 Mental Health Services For Clark County Inc Youth And Family Recovery provides medication assisted services to women and men.

 FAQs for a Methadone Clinic in Springfield, OH: